Set Fire to the Stars: Cast

+Music

+The film's original score was composed by the Welsh musician Gruff Rhys.
+On 30 September 2016, soundtrack album was released through Twisted Nerve Records.

 Release

 Set Fire to the Stars premiered at the 2014 Edinburgh Film Festival.

 Reception

 On Rotten Tomatoes the film holds a 58% rating based on 43 reviews.
 The site's consensus states: "Set Fire to the Stars doesn't quite do justice to its legendary real-life protagonist, but thanks to Celyn Jones' spirited performance, it occasionally comes close."
 On Metacritic, the film has a 49 out of 100 rating based on 14 critics, indicating "mixed or average reviews".